Analytical Formulation and Field-Theoretic Simulation of Sequence-Specific Phase Separation of Proteinlike Heteropolymers with Short- and Long-Spatial-Range Interactions

 is in the Ashbaugh-Hatch form\cite{AH} with the function $V_{\rm LJ}$ given by Eq.~\eqref{eq:LJ}.
 For both Urry and FB, ${\cal E}_{\alpha,\beta}={\cal E}=0.2$ kcal mol$^{-1}$ irrespective of the residue types $r_\alpha,r_\beta$ of residues $\alpha,\beta$, and the length scale $\sigma_{\alpha,\beta}=[\sigma(r_\alpha)+\sigma(r_\beta)]/2$, where $\sigma(r_\alpha)$ is the diameter of the bead model for amino acid residue type $r_\alpha$ given by the quantity $\sigma$ in Table~S1 of ref.~\citen{dignon18}.
 In both interaction schemes, $\lambda_{\alpha,\beta}^{\rm hh}=[\lambda(r_\alpha)+\lambda(r_\beta)]/2$, where $\lambda(r_\alpha)$ is the hydrophobicity/hydropathy parameter for residue type $r_\alpha$.
 The $\lambda(r_\alpha)$ values for the Urry interaction scheme are given by the ``Urry et al. normalized hydropathy scale'' column of Table~S2 in ref.~\citen{Urry-Mittal}, whereas the corresponding $\lambda(r_\alpha)$ values for the FB interaction scheme are provided in Table~S7 of ref.~\citen{FB}.
 In simulations that use the Urry and FB interaction schemes, a cutoff distance of 20 \AA~is applied to the $(U_{\rm hh})_{i,\alpha;j,\beta}^{\rm Urry/FB}$ interactions in Eq.~\eqref{eq:Uhh}.

-In addition to modeling Ddx4 IDRs, to investigate nonelectrostatic effects of sequence pattern on LLPS, coarse-grained explicit-chain MD simulations are also conducted here for copolymer sequences consisting of only two types of residues with zero electric charge but different hydrophobicities.
-The hydrophobic-polar patterns of these model sequences---commonly referred to as HP sequences in the protein literature\cite{irback2020,dill1985,lau1989,panag1992}---are taken from recent studies of their LLPS.\cite{Statt2020,panagio2021} In keeping with tradition of surfactant models, however, hydrophobic and polar beads are labeled, respectively, as ``T'' (tail) and ``H'' (head) in refs.~\citen{Statt2020,panagio2021}.
+In addition to modeling Ddx4 IDRs, to investigate nonelectrostatic effects of sequence pattern on LLPS, coarse-grained explicit-chain MD simulations are also conducted here for copolymer sequences consisting of only two types of residues, both with zero electric charge, but possess different hydrophobicities.
+The hydrophobic-polar patterns of these model sequences---commonly referred to as HP sequences in the protein literature\cite{irback2020,dill1985,lau1989,panag1992}---are taken from recent studies of their LLPS.\cite{Statt2020,panagio2021} In keeping with tradition of surfactant models, however, hydrophobic and polar beads were labeled, respectively, as ``T'' (tail) and ``H'' (head) in refs.~\citen{Statt2020,panagio2021}.
 Here we use leucine for the hydrophobic beads and serine for the polar beads.
 The resulting amino acid sequences are thus referred to as LS sequences.
-As an example, we use the KH interaction scheme\cite{dignon18} described in ref.~\citen{SumanPNAS} for LS-sequence simulations.
-The spatially short-range interaction $U_{\rm hh}$ is in the form of Eqs.~\eqref{eq:Uhh0} and \eqref{eq:Uhh} wherein ${\cal E}_{\alpha,\beta}=0.228|(e_{\rm MJ})_{r_\alpha,r_\beta}-e_0|$, $\lambda^{\rm hh}_{\alpha,\beta}=1$ if $(e_{\rm MJ})_{r_\alpha,r_\beta}\leq e_0$ and $\lambda^{\rm hh}_{\alpha,\beta}=-1$ otherwise, $e_0=-1.0$ kcal mol$^{-1}$ and $(e_{\rm MJ})_{r_\alpha,r_\beta}$ is from ref.~\citen{MJ96}.
+As a test case, we use the KH interaction scheme\cite{dignon18} described in ref.~\citen{SumanPNAS} for the present LS-sequence simulations.
+Specifically, the spatially short-range interaction $U_{\rm hh}$ is in the form of Eqs.~\eqref{eq:Uhh0} and \eqref{eq:Uhh} wherein ${\cal E}_{\alpha,\beta}=0.228|(e_{\rm MJ})_{r_\alpha,r_\beta}-e_0|$, $\lambda^{\rm hh}_{\alpha,\beta}=1$ if $(e_{\rm MJ})_{r_\alpha,r_\beta}\leq e_0$ and $\lambda^{\rm hh}_{\alpha,\beta}=-1$ otherwise, $e_0=-1.0$ kcal mol$^{-1}$ and $(e_{\rm MJ})_{r_\alpha,r_\beta}$ is from ref.~\citen{MJ96}.
 The KH-D parameter set in Table~S3 of ref.~\citen{dignon18} corresponds to $-\lambda^{\rm hh}_{\alpha,\beta}{\cal E}_{r_\alpha,r_\beta}$. \\